wp-cli/handbook/commands/comment/exists.md

 # wp comment exists

-Verify whether a comment exists.
+Verifies whether a comment exists.

 Displays a success message if the comment does exist.